richeterre/goalbase/README.md

 Goalbase
 ========

-Goalbase serves as a backend for the reactive MVVM showcase app [ObjectiveGoal](https://github.com/richeterre/ObjectiveGoal).
+Goalbase serves as a backend for the reactive MVVM showcase apps [SwiftGoal](https://github.com/richeterre/SwiftGoal) and [ObjectiveGoal](https://github.com/richeterre/ObjectiveGoal).

 It is built using the [Grape](https://github.com/intridea/grape) API framework, mounted on a vanilla [Rails 4](http://rubyonrails.org/) installation.